IA-Programming/Conocimiento-recuperador-con-imagenes/README.md

 ## License

-Include information about the license under which your forked project is distributed.
+Este proyecto es libre para quien quiera usarlo.

 ## Credits

-Give credit to the original project and any other contributors or resources that have been helpful.
+I want to Give credit to the original project and any other contributors or resources that have been helpful as the core of the project.